 Based at London Stansted Airport, Titan Airways is a British charter airline that was founded in 1998.
 The airline operates a mixed fleet of Boeing and Airbus narrow and wide-body aircraft for short notice ACMI (Aircraft, Crew, Maintenance & Insurance) and wet lease operations as well as ad-hoc passenger and cargo charter services.

 Titan Airways recruits experienced pilots and has previously used computerised pilot aptitude tests as part of their pilot assessment process.

 All pilot aptitude tests aim to assess the same key core skills required to complete pilot training successfully and/or operate an aircraft competently.
 The assessment of skills such as multi-tasking, spatial awareness, memory capacity, hand-to-eye coordination and mental arithmetic cannot necessarily be assessed within one test and therefore a pilot aptitude test is commonly separated in to a collection of tests, organised in to a battery and completed by the candidate in one sitting.
 The candidate is commonly provided with two attempts in which to complete this battery, enabling assessors to analyse improvement shown by the candidate.

-In particular, the Titan Airways First Officer Programme incorporates a Cut-E online assessment as part of the application process.
+In particular, the Titan Airways pilot assessment incorporates a Cut-E online computerised pilot aptitude test as part of the application process.

 The Cut-E assessment of pilots tends to incorporate the analysis of numerical reasoning, verbal reasoning, deductive-logical thinking, inductive-logical thinking, spatial awareness, multi-tasking, reaction speed, memory capacity, complex control (hand-to-eye coordination) and the ability to concentrate and/or monitor.